top of page

 The opening match will be held on Thursday, June 11, 2026, at the Azteca Stadium in Mexico City.
 The grand finale will take place on Sunday, July 19, 2026 in New York.

-The group draw will take place on December 5, 2025 at the John F. Kennedy Center for the Performing Arts.
-The draw will commence at 12:00 local time (18:00CET).
+The group draw took place on December 5, 2025 at the John F. Kennedy Center for the Performing Arts.

 World Cup 2026 - Qualified Countries